wbolster/plyvel/doc/user.rst

 database.
 LevelDB refuses to open existing databases if the provided comparator name does not match the one in the database.

-LevelDB will invoked the comparator callable repeatedly during many of its operations, including storing and retrieving data, but also during background compactions.
+LevelDB invokes the comparator callable repeatedly during many of its operations, including storing and retrieving data, but also during background compactions.
 Background compaction uses threads that are ‘invisible’ from Python.
 This means that custom comparator callables *must not* raise any